 The 15-month zero percent intro APR on purchases (15.49 to 25.49 percent variable thereafter) will save you a lot of money in interest if you have a big purchase coming up.
 Quicksilver’s regular APR is lower than the Capital One Platinum card too, which means lower interest charges in the event you can’t repay your outstanding balance in full.

 Enjoy extra protection when you travel, like auto rental collision damage waiver and travel accident insurance.
 You can also get 24-hour travel assistance services and roadside assistance for auto emergencies.
 For big-ticket items, the extended warranty feature will come in handy.

 Receive cash back as a direct deposit or statement credit, apply to cover a recent purchase or spend on gift cards.
 There are no minimum redemption requirements, and your rewards won’t expire as long as your account is open.

 Good to excellent credit, which is at least 670-850.

 The Quicksilver is a clear-cut winner if uncomplicated rewards are what you’re after.
-You’ll get 1.5 percent cash back for every purchase, a lengthy introductory APR to save on interest, and a $150 one-time cash bonus to sweeten the deal.
+You’ll get 1.5 percent cash back for every purchase, a lengthy introductory APR to save on interest for purchases, and a $200 one-time cash bonus to sweeten the deal when you spend $500 in your first three months.
 Redemption is flexible too, so you can redeem when you want and in ways that suit you.

 But if you don’t have the credit score for the Quicksilver, and your goal is to improve your credit profile while extending your credit line, then the Capital One Platinum is a great choice.
-With an opportunity to extend your credit after just five on-time payments, it’s a practical card that will yield long-term benefits.
+With an opportunity to be automatically considered for a higher credit line in as little as 6 months, it’s a practical card that will yield long-term benefits.